nkonstantinou/myrtanipieri.com/content/authors/George-Iliadis/_index.md

 ---
 # Display name
-name: Elena Theori
+name: George Iliadis

 # Username (this should match the folder name)
 authors:
-- Elena-Theori
+- George-Iliadis

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Lab Assistant
+role: Student

 # Organizations/Affiliations
 organizations: